Beaulieu’s 1st goal of season lifts Jets over Blackhawks 3-2

 Appleton tied it when he tipped in Beaulieu’s point shot at 6:38 of the second.

-Beaulieu took a pass from Patrick Laine and fired the puck past Crawford at 1:36 of the third.
+Beaulieu, who missed time this season with three different injuries, took a pass from Patrick Laine and fired the puck past Crawford at 1:36 of the third.
+The blueliner made a gesture of throwing a monkey off his back after his goal.

 The Blackhawks tried to beat Hellebuyck in the final minutes with an extra man, but the Jets blocked shots and got their sticks on pucks to stymie those efforts.